BatmansButler/GECO-Proposal/AlfredProposal.md

 Both solutions enable users to determine when death may have occurred and provide processes for confirming and contesting the death.

 ### Why did you decide to build it
+People have a plethora of tools for supercharging their day-to-day productivity but when it comes to the pivotal moments in our lives, from birth through graduation, marriage, children, and death, we still generally rely on expensive, archaic solutions to manage our affairs.

 The moment we die, our financial obligations get passed along to loved ones but even in the best circumstances, potential benefits from inheritance and insurance generally take 3-9 months to arrive.

-People have a plethora of tools for supercharging their day-to-day productivity but when it comes to the pivotal moments in our lives, from birth through graduation, marriage, children, and death, we still generally rely on expensive, archaic solutions to manage our affairs.

 Automating the inheritance of digital and financial assets can help people help their loved ones during some of the most difficult moments in their lives.
+In the future, we aim to extend the functionality of our oracle to facilitate other services like fiat inheritance and notifications.

 ### How long will it take
 We aim to launch our unaudited beta version August 1 with a full release targeted for October 1.